You’ll often need good quality background music, jingles or sound effects when starting a podcast.

-It’s critical to look for royalty-free licenses when using music for podcasts (and YouTube videos) so that you don’t have to pay per use or download.
+It’s critical to look for royalty-free licenses when using music for podcasts (and YouTube video podcasts) so that you don’t have to pay per use or download.

 All of these companies offer royalty-free tracks, but the price of the initial license varies.
 You’ll find most range from $20-30 to just a text credit and a link.